volodymyrhudyma/blog/content/blog/2020-05-14-promises-in-javascript.md

 Returns a new Promise object that is resolved with the given value.

-If the value is a thenable (i.e. has a `then` method), the returned promise will "follow" that thenable, adopting its eventual state; otherwise the returned promise will be fulfilled with the value.
+If the value is a thenable (i.e. has a `then` method), the returned promise will "follow" that thenable, adopting its eventual state; otherwise, the returned promise will be fulfilled with the value.

 Generally, if you don't know if a value is a promise or not, `Promise.resolve(value)` it instead and work with the return value as a promise: